Luís da Cunha: Ideas

-This idea was already presented by Father António Vieira, during the emergency period of the Portuguese Restoration War, but was reiterated by Dom Luís da Cunha when no imminent threat hung over Portuguese sovereignty.
+This idea was already presented by Father António Vieira, during the emergency period of the Portuguese Restoration War, but was reiterated by D. Luís da Cunha when no imminent threat hung over Portuguese sovereignty.

 The idea was proposed as a means of affirmation and advancement of the Kingdom of Portugal, while at the same time guaranteeing its security from European powers.